Termplexed/vfix/README.md

 ###  :mag:&nbsp;&nbsp;&nbsp;Lost functions

 Note that every time a script get sourced it get a new reference.
-If this is anumeric ref. it can not be resolved later and one will get `N/A` + a noop address in the errors list.
+If this is a numeric ref. it can not be resolved later and one will get `N/A` + a noop address in the errors list.
 Activate `ig` to silence these.

 *Update*: With *marks* this is now better handled.
 Use marks and all old messages are ignored.